maxcoyote/eka360/team.markdown

   title: Senior Project Manager
   email: sara@three6ixty.net
   phone: "(310) 204-3500 x312"
-  bio: Sara Houghton joined three6ixty in 2019 as a Senior Project Manager and has
+  bio_text: Sara Houghton joined three6ixty in 2019 as a Senior Project Manager and has
     over 20 years of experience in the area of design, construction and land-use entitlements for residential and commercial developments.
 Sara is a registered architect and her professional experience in the field of architecture included working at international